Iran's Zarif says risk of war with Israel is great

-MUNICH (Reuters) - Iran’s foreign minister said on Sunday Israel was looking for war and the way Israel and the United States were acting made the prospect of war great.
+MUNICH (Reuters) - Iran’s foreign minister accused Israel of looking for war and warned that its behavior and that of the United States was increasing the chances of a clash in the region.

 “Certainly, some people are looking for war ...
 Israel,” Mohammad Javad Zarif said at the Munich Security Conference.

+Accusing Israel of violating international law after bombing campaigns in Syria, Zarif also criticized European powers for not calling out Israel and the United States for their behavior in the region.

-“The risk is great and the risk will be even greater if you continue to turn a blind eye to severe violations of international law,” he said, pointing the finger at Israel and the United States.
+“The risk (of war) is great.
+The risk will be even greater if you continue to turn a blind eye to severe violations of international law.

+“Israeli behavior is putting international law on the shelf, U.S. behavior is putting international law on the shelf.”

+Zarif, who said Iran was committed to a 2015 nuclear deal with world powers for now, also accused France, Britain and Germany of not doing enough to ensure Tehran received the economic benefits of that accord.

 Reporting by John Irish.
 Editing by Jane Merriman